NeedlessPage819/Atomic-Transfer-Learn-Detector/README.md

 ## 🔧 how it works (simplified)

-i drew this instead of sleeping. basically, we load both bots, rip their brains out, and poke them with math until they confess.
+i made this instead of sleeping. basically, we load both bots, rip their brains out, and poke them with math until they confess.

 ```
 ┌─────────────────┐         ┌─────────────────┐